2400 - 1988 25c Contemporary Christmas: Sleigh and Village Scene

 One year before Berlin’s death, US Postmaster General Anthony M. Frank wanted to honor the legendary songwriter on a stamp.
 However, the USPS rules at the time dictated that anyone other than a president couldn’t be honored on a stamp until 10 years after their death.
 So, Frank found a way around the rule.
 He decided to honor Berlin with that year’s Christmas stamp.
 The wintery scene of a house and trees covered in snow was intended to represent Berlin’s “White Christmas.”
 Though the stamp didn’t picture or name Berlin, it was issued in Berlin, New Hampshire.
 That made it only the second US stamp to honor a living American (after the 1927 Spirit of St. Louis airmail).

 About the stamp design: The stamp was designed by John Landis in a two-dimensional style, similar to the early 20th century Christmas Seals of the National Tuberculosis Association.
-Her image shows a two-story gray house with smoke rising from the chimney.
+His image shows a two-story gray house with smoke rising from the chimney.
 A red barn is nestled behind, evergreen trees surround and snow-covered hills line the distant background.

 First Day City: The First Day ceremony for this stamp was held in Berlin, New Hampshire.